KryDos/vs-prodigy/README.md

 # VSCode Prodigy

+## There is no need in this extension because of Custom Tasks mechanism in VSCode.
+I found it out after the extension was written.
+It was nice to get better understanding in Extension writting though.

 The extension allows you to run/stop and see logs of external services.
 Pretty useful when you want to start a http server for your app or watch for JavaScript changes.

 Basically the same as running those commands in terminal without the terminal.